 A business plan acts as a guide for your team members in case of your absence.

-5. Track your progress in real-time
+5. Track Your Progress in Real-time

 Writing a business plan helps you articulate your ultimate mission of starting your venture.
-Using the operations section of your business plan, you keep track of the progress you make towards achieving your current objectives via the metrics relevant to you.
+Using the operations section of your business plan, you keep track of the progress you make toward achieving your current objectives via the metrics relevant to you.

 This can include increased production, reduced wasteful expenditure, improved product quality, etc. This section also encompasses the roles your team members perform and how they contribute.

-6. Reduce the probability of failure
+6. Reduce the Probability of Failure

 Businesses fail due to numerous reasons.
 However, there are always examples out there to understand the common factors that can bring your business down to its last days.
 Some of the common reasons are: